cgorton1313/gortobot/README.md

 - Abundance of libraries to choose from, especially for the IridiumSBD modem
 - Excellent ecosystem of devices, documentation, and online resources

+But then I went for OOP in C++ anyways, to get some better testing and proper separation.

 Atmel AVR is the obvious platform.
 Gortobot #1 and #2 used a 5V Arduino Pro Mini with ATmega328 (16MHz).
-Gortobot #3 is being developed on an Arduino Mini Mega2560, especially for the four hardware serial ports.
+Gortobot #3 was developed on an Arduino Mini Mega2560, especially for the four hardware serial ports.

 ## Tooling
 Platformio on the Atom IDE was chosen for the more advanced features (compared to the Arduino IDE) and for unit testing.
+In 2019 I switched to MS Visual Studio Code + Platformio.
+I like it!

 ## Code Structure
 There are no typical `.ino` Arduino sketch files.
 In order to have more control and a "proper" C++ program, the entry point is main.cpp.
 Arduino.h is included, though.